cmdruid/crypto-sessions/README.md

 }
 ```

 The `useCryptoAuth` middleware will check `req.headers.authorization` for any tokens, then use it to decrypt and verify the request.
-Once verified, the middleware will store the client's `CryptoSession` instance in `req.session`, plus helper methods `res.secureSend` and `res.secureJson`.
+Once verified, the middleware will store the client's `CryptoSession` instance in `req.session`, plus secure response methods in `res.secure`.

 ```ts
 // Example express API endpoint.